 What is Cholera?

-The symptoms of cholera are often mild, and in some cases, they do not even show any sign.
+The symptoms of cholera are often mild, and in some cases none appear at all.
 Cholera can ruin your trip with vomiting and diarrhoea.
-In among 20% infected cholera patients, it develops severe symptoms.
-If it left untreated, it has the potential to cause death.
+In 20% of infected cholera patients, it develops severe symptoms.
+If it is left untreated, it has the potential to cause death.

 What is the most commonly used cholera vaccine?

-Vaxchora is a name of the vaccine used against some of the bacteria that causes cholera.
+Vaxchora is the name of the vaccine used against some of the bacteria that causes cholera.
 It provides protection against cholera infection, giving significant protection against cholera.
-You can easily access our travel vaccination clinic based in Norbury for complete information.

 How Does Vaxchora Work?

 Vaxchora is a live, attenuated vaccine.
 This means the cholera strains inside the vaccine produce a nontoxic and incomplete version of the toxin.
-After being vaccinated, the body creates antibodies against cholera and prepares Chlorea vaccine name is Dukoral vaccine, that's what we and other use.It's two doses of dukoral
+After being vaccinated, the body creates antibodies against cholera.